 |3D Secure||if checked, the 3D Secure must is enabled for this shop (default).|

 3D Secure is a security protocol.
 If the card supports 3D Secure, the user is temporarly redirected on the cardholder website to enter a personal code.
-This guarantees that the transaction is non disputable; However, for subscriptions or automatic payments this feature must be disabled, otherwise the payments will be set as failed.
+This guarantees that the transaction is non disputable; However, for subscriptions or automatic payments this feature must be disabled (ask the customer care for this), otherwise the payments will fail.

 Gestpay Professional iFrame